apache/apisix-website/website/docs/general/blog-contributing-guide.md

 ### Pull request title guide

 Pull request title is usually generated from the first commit message, this is why we need a uniformed message for the first commit message.
 It is easier to maintain this way.
-Remember this is repository for website and blog, so a pull request title start with docs: can help us track down particular pull requests.
+Remember this is repository for website and blog, titles start with prefix `docs:` can help us track down particular pull requests.

 ## How to contribute via git command line

-### Adding and configuring a local repository
+### Local repository configuration

 1. Open your browser and visit https://github.com/apache/apisix-website.
 2. Click 'fork' in the upper right corner to fork it to your own repository.